 \section{Data}

-Learning-based approaches heavily rely on the data they are trained on.
 In contrast to previous model-based methods, \OURS\xspace is based on \textit{'in-the-wild' videos that can be download from the internet}.
-Especially, we do only require RGB videos without the need of complex capturing setups and specific lighting.
 The videos have to be synced with the audio stream, such that we can extract ground truth pairs of audio features and image content.
-In our experiments the videos have a resolution of $512 \times 512$ with $25fps$. \paragraph{Training Corpus for the \textit{Audio2ExpressionNet}} Fig.~\ref{fig:training_corpus} shows an overview of our video training corpus that is used for the training of the small network that predicts the 'audio expressions' from the input audio features (see Sec.~\ref{sec:audio2expression}).
+In our experiments the videos have a resolution of $512 \times 512$ with $25fps$.

+\textbf{Training Corpus for the \textit{Audio2ExpressionNet}:} Fig.~\ref{fig:training_corpus} shows an overview of our video training corpus that is used for the training of the small network that predicts the 'audio expressions' from the input audio features (see Sec.~\ref{sec:audio2expression}).
 The dataset consists of $116$ videos with an average length of $1.7min$ (in total $302750$ frames).
-We selected the training corpus, such that the persons are in a neutral mood (commentators of the German public TV). \paragraph{Target Sequences} For a new target sequence, we extract the person-specific talking style in the sequence.
-I.e., we compute a mapping from the generalized audio expression space to the actual facial movements of the target actor (see Sec.~\ref{sec:training}).
-The target sequences have a length of $2-3min$ and, thus, are easy to obtain from the Internet.
-The video data is also used to train a person-specific rendering network.
+We selected the training corpus, such that the persons are in a neutral mood (commentators of the German public TV).

+\textbf{Target Sequences:} For a target sequence, we extract the person-specific talking style in the sequence.
+I.e., we compute a mapping from the generalized audio-expression space to the actual facial movements of the target actor (see Sec.~\ref{sec:training}).
+The sequences are $2-3min$ long and, thus, easy to obtain from the Internet.

-\subsection{Preprocessing}
+\subsection{Preprocessing:}

 In an automatic preprocessing step, we extract face tracking information as well as audio features needed for training.